Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Results and Discussion

 The existence of a two-dimensional hole gas at the LuSb/GaSb (001) interface is revealed in our DFT slab calculations when the substrate GaSb is included.
 In Fig.~5A we show the electronic band structure of the LuSb/GaSb/LuSb (001) slab.
 We find two interfacial bands crossing the Fermi level, mostly composed of $s$ orbital of the Ga atoms at the interface, corresponding to one band with Ga-$s$ character per interface.
-These two bands show different dispersions along $\Gamma$-$\bar{\rm X}_1$-$\bar{\rm M}$ and $\Gamma$-$\bar{\rm X}_2$-$\bar{\rm M}$ because the corresponding Ga-Sb bonds at the two equivalent interfaces are rotated with respect to each other due to the symmetry of the zinc blende structure of GaSb.
-Fermi level crossings of these two bands and the resulting Fermi surface is shown in Fig.~5A and 5B, respectively, indicating a hole-like behavior, which explains experimental observation.
+These two bands show different dispersions along $\Gamma$-$\bar{\rm X}_1$-$\bar{\rm M}$ and $\Gamma$-$\bar{\rm X}_2$-$\bar{\rm M}$ because the corresponding Ga-Sb bonds at the two equivalent interfaces are rotated with respect to each other by 90$^{\circ}$ due to the symmetry of the zinc blende structure of GaSb.
+The Fermi level crossings of these two bands and the resulting Fermi surface is shown in Fig.~5A and 5D, respectively, indicating a hole-like behavior, which explains experimental observation.
 The estimated carrier concentration, based on the Luttinger volume is 0.7 hole per 2D unit cell area per interface.
 We note that the estimated Luttinger volume depends marginally on the functional used in the calculation, and should be considered as a lower bound due to the use of GGA in the slab calculations (see Methods).
-The calculated projected density of states, shown in the supplemental information \cite{suppl}, also indicates that these interface bands are associated with the Ga atoms at the interface.
-The charge density distribution (Fig.~5C) corresponding to the square of the single-particle states at the maximum of the hole band along $\bar{\rm X}_2$-$\bar{\rm M}$, reveals the two-dimensional character of these two bands, which are highly localized in the plane of the interface, yet uniformly distributed in the plane of the interface.
-Our calculations also predict distortion of the Lu atoms at the interface due to bonding mismatch, shown in Fig.~5F.
-This is directly observed in the high-angle annular dark field scanning transmission electron microscopy (HAADF-STEM) data (see Fig.~5E-G and supplementary information\cite{suppl}), showing that the Lu-Lu inter-atomic distance in the out-of-plane direction is smaller at the interface, consistent with the predicted atomic layer buckling.
+The calculated projected density of states, shown in the Supplementary Materials (Fig.~S9)\cite{suppl}, also indicates that these interface bands are associated with the Ga atoms at the interface.
+The charge density distribution (Fig.~5B) corresponding to the square of the single-particle states at the maximum of the hole band along $\bar{\rm X}_2$-$\bar{\rm M}$ (highlighted by blue circles in Fig.~5A), reveals the two-dimensional character of these two bands, which are highly localized out-of-plane, yet uniformly distributed in the plane of the interface.
+Our calculations also predict distortion of the Lu atoms at the interface due to bonding mismatch, shown in Fig.~5E.
+This is directly observed in the high-angle annular dark field scanning transmission electron microscopy (HAADF-STEM) data (see Figs.~5E-G and Fig.~S10 in the Supplementary Materials \cite{suppl}), showing that the Lu-Lu inter-atomic distance in the out-of-plane direction is smaller at the interface, consistent with the predicted atomic layer buckling.
 This provides further evidence for the validity of our slab calculations in understanding the experimental results.